An art lover, The Duchess of Cambridge, today arrived at Victoria and Albert Museum to unveil a new entrance and exhibition gallery in London.

 “I trust that it will remain for ages a Monument of discerning Liberality and a Source of Refinement and Progress.”

-Duchess was welcomed by a little girl with a bouquet of roses at the entrance of the museum.
+The Duchess of Cambridge was welcomed by a little girl with a bouquet of roses at the entrance of the museum.

-Later on Duchess toured the museum and new area after meeting the designer of the new gallery and museum staff.
+Later on, Catherine toured the museum and new area after meeting the designer of the new gallery and museum staff.

-Duchess of Cambridge who studied History of Arts spent time exploring the new gallery with staff of the museum before leaving.
+The Duchess of Cambridge who studied History of Arts spent time exploring the new gallery with the staff of the museum before leaving.

-Today Catherine debuted a new designer for her wardrobe.
+Today The Duchess of Cambridge debuted a new designer for her wardrobe.

-For the visit Duchess wore Gucci tweed dress.
+For the visit, The Duchess wore a Gucci tweed dress.
 The Grosgrain-trimmed cotton-blend tweed mini dress is made from blended cotton tweed is mid-knee length long.

-It features elbow length sleeves with a concealed hook and zipper at the back.
-Dress is currently available at Net-A-Porter and Farfetch for $2980.After a long time we saw the return of Catherine’s LK Bannett Navy block heel shoes.
+It features elbow-length sleeves with a concealed hook and zipper at the back.
+The dress is currently available at Net-A-Porter and Farfetch for $2980.After a long time, we saw the return of Catherine’s LK Bannett Navy block heel shoes.

-Duchess carried a new red suede clutch today, it’s a customized version of Emmy London’s Natasha Lipstick and Gold Clutch.
+The Duchess carried a new red suede clutch today, it’s a customized version of Emmy London’s Natasha Lipstick and Gold Clutch.